aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bereshit/parashat-toldot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="j">He swore to him and sold his firstborn-right to Yaaqov. <sup>34</sup>&nbsp;Yaaqov gave Esav bread and boiled lentils; he ate and drank and arose and went off.
-Thus did Esav despise the firstborn-right.</span>
+Thus did Esav despise the firstborn-right.</span>[foot]The Israelite heroes are painted in varied colors in J. Abraham is described as an opportunist, Jacob is depicted here as a thief and liar, and Joseph as a pompous young boy.[/foot]
 </div></td></tr>